 While it is evident that JOL reactivity is contingent on cue-target relations, it remains unclear the extent to which obvious relatedness cues are required for immediate JOLs to trigger positive reactivity on cue-target pairs.
-For example, previous research investigating whether reactivity patterns on forward associates extend to backward associates (e.g., mouse – cheese vs. cheese – mouse; Maxwell & Huff, 2022; Maxwell & Huff, in press; Mitchum et al., 2016) has yielded mixed results.
+For example, previous research investigating whether reactivity patterns on forward associates extend to backward associates (e.g., mouse – cheese vs. cheese – mouse; Maxwell & Huff, 2022; Maxwell & Huff, 2023; Mitchum et al., 2016) has yielded mixed results.
 Unlike forward associates, backward associates appear related at encoding, yet because the target is not a common response to the cue, relatedness cues utilized at encoding provide little benefit when memory is assessed via cued-recall testing (e.g., Koriat & Bjork, 2005; Maxwell & Huff, 2021).
-A cue-strengthening account therefore predicts that JOLs would produce no benefit on this pair type.
+A pure cue-strengthening account therefore predicts that JOLs would produce no benefit on this pair type.
 Consistent with this account, Mitchum et al. found no differences in recall of backward associates between a JOL and a control group.
-However, in two studies, Maxwell and Huff (2022; in press) reported positive reactivity on backward associates, and furthermore, found that these patterns extended to other judgment types which emphasized cue-target relations (Maxwell & Huff, 2022) and various list constructions (i.e., mixed vs. pure lists, Maxwell & Huff, in press).
-Thus, the observation of positive reactivity on backward associates suggests that JOL reactivity may instead reflect the strengthening of implicit cue-target relations versus explicit relatedness cues as posited by the cue-strengthening account.
+However, in two studies, Maxwell and Huff (2022; 2023) reported positive reactivity on backward associates, and furthermore, found that these patterns extended to other judgment types which similarly emphasized cue-target relations (Maxwell & Huff, 2022) and various list constructions (i.e., mixed vs. pure lists, Maxwell & Huff, 2023).
+Thus, the observation of positive reactivity on backward associates suggests that JOL reactivity may also reflect the strengthening of implicit cue-target relations versus JOLs only explicit relatedness cues as posited by the cue-strengthening account.

-While the presence of positive reactivity on backward associates suggests that JOL reactivity is based on cue-target associations, a more complete test of this account would be to compare reactivity on forward pairs to a pair type that contains cue-target relations but lacks obvious relatedness cues at encoding.
-In doing so, this would provide a test of whether reactivity depends upon observable relatedness cues at encoding or if the mere presence of cue-target relations is sufficient to facilitate memory.
-The present study tested whether reactivity would extend to mediated paired-associates (e.g., lion – stripes).
+While the presence of positive reactivity on backward associates suggests that JOL reactivity is based on cue-target associations, a more complete test of this account would be to compare reactivity on forward associates to a pair type that contains cue-target relations but lacks obvious relatedness cues at encoding.
+In doing so, this would test whether reactivity depends solely upon the availability of observable relatedness cues at encoding (i.e., cue-strengthening) or if the presence of cue-target relations via indirect associations can similarly facilitate memory (i.e., relational encoding).
+To test this possibility, the present study assessed whether reactivity would extend to mediated paired-associates (e.g., lion – stripes).
 Unlike traditional forward associates, mediated associates are not directly related via traditional measures of word association (e.g., forward association strength; FAS; Nelson, McEvoy, & Schreiber, 2004).
-Instead, this type of cue-target relation reflects an indirect relationship between concepts, as paired items are directly unrelated yet are related via a non-presented item which links the two concepts (e.g., lion – stripes is mediated through tiger; see Huff & Hutchison, 2011).
-When participants encounter mediated associates, the non-presented mediator would be expected to be activated via spreading activation (see Balota & Lorch, 1986; Jones 2010).
-Thus, if JOLs strengthen pre-existing cue-target associations via relational processing, positive reactivity would be expected to occur on mediated associates.
-However, if JOL reactivity instead requires that intrinsic relatedness cues are perceptible at encoding (i.e., cue-strengthening), no reactivity would be expected to occur on this pair type.
-Thus, by comparing forward and mediated pairs, the present study provided a stronger test of the relational account of JOL reactivity.
+As a result, this pair type lacks intrinsic relatedness cues making mediated associates appear unrelated at encoding.
+However, though mediated associates lack intrinsic relatedness cues, the cue and target are indirectly related via a non-presented item which links the two concepts (e.g., lion – stripes is mediated through tiger; see Huff & Hutchison, 2011).
+As a result, when participants encounter this pair type at encoding, the non-presented mediator would be expected to activate via spreading activation (see Balota & Lorch, 1986; Jones 2010).
+Thus, if JOL reactivity only requires that intrinsic relatedness cues are perceptible at encoding (i.e., cue-strengthening), no reactivity would be expected to occur on this pair type.
+However, if JOLs also strengthen pre-existing cue-target associations via relational processing, positive reactivity would be expected to occur on mediated associates.
+Therefore, by comparing forward and mediated associates, the present study provided stronger tests of both the cue-strengthening and relational accounts of JOL reactivity.

 Experiment 1: Mediated Associates and Cued-Recall Testing